Home Arrow Bible Arrow 2 Samuel Arrow 2 Samuel 24

 9 And Joab gave up the sum of the number of the people to the king: and there were in Israel eight hundred thousand valiant men that drew the sword; and the men of Judah were five hundred thousand men.

-10 And David’s heart struck him after that he had numbered the people.
-And David said to THE EXISTENT ONE, I have sinned greatly in that I have done: and now, I beg you, Oh THE EXISTENT ONE, take away the iniquity of your servant; for I have done very foolishly.
+10 And David's mind struck him after he had numbered the people.
+And David said to Jehovah, I have sinned greatly in that I have done: and now, I beg you, oh, Jehovah, take away the iniquity of your servant; for I have done very foolishly.

-11 For when David was up in the morning, the word of THE EXISTENT ONE came to the prophet Gad, David’s seer, saying,
+11 For when David was up in the morning, the word of Jehovah came to the prophet Gad, David's seer, saying,

-12 Go and say to David, Thus says THE EXISTENT ONE, I offer you three things; choose you one of them, that I may do it to you.
+12 Go and say to David, Thus says Jehovah, I offer you three things; choose you one of them, that I may do it to you.

 13 So Gad came to David, and told him, and said to him, Shall seven years of famine come to you in your land?
 Or will you flee three months before your enemies, while they pursue you?
 Or that there be three days’ pestilence in your land?
 Now advise, and see what answer I shall return to Him who sent me.

-14 And David said to Gad, I am in a great strait: let us fall now into the hand of THE EXISTENT ONE ; for his mercies are great: and let me not fall into the hand of man.
+14 And David said to Gad, I am in a great strait: let us fall now into the hand of Jehovah; for his mercies are great: and let me not fall into the hand of man.

-15 So THE EXISTENT ONE sent a pestilence upon Israel from the morning even to the time appointed: and there died of the people from Dan even to Beersheba seventy thousand men.
+15 So Jehovah sent a pestilence upon Israel from the morning even to the time appointed: and there died of the people from Dan even to Beersheba seventy thousand men.

-16 And when the angel stretched out his hand upon Jerusalem to destroy it, THE EXISTENT ONE repented him of the evil, and said to the angel that destroyed the people, It is enough: stay now your hand.
-And the angel of THE EXISTENT ONE was by the threshing place of Araunah the Jebusite.
+16 And when the angel stretched out his hand upon Jerusalem to destroy it, Jehovah was moved with pity regarding the disaster, and said to the angel that destroyed the people, It is enough: relax your hand.
+And the angel of Jehovah was by the threshing place of Araunah the Jebusite.

-17 And David spoke to THE EXISTENT ONE when he saw the angel that struck the people, and said, Lo, I have sinned, and I have done wickedly: but these sheep, what have they done?
-Let your hand, I pray you, be against me, and against my father’s house.
+17 And David spoke to Jehovah when he saw the angel that struck the people, and said, Lo, I have sinned, and I have done wickedly: but these sheep, what have they done?
+Let your hand, I pray you, be against me, and against my father's house.

-18 And Gad came that day to David, and said to him, Go up, rear an altar to THE EXISTENT ONE in the threshing floor of Araunah the Jebusite.
+18 And Gad came that day to David, and said to him, Go up, rear an altar to Jehovah in the threshing floor of Araunah the Jebusite.

-19 And David, according to the saying of Gad, went up as THE EXISTENT ONE commanded.
+19 And David, according to the saying of Gad, went up as Jehovah commanded.

 21 And Araunah said, Why is my lord the king come to his servant?
-And David said, To buy the threshing floor of you, to build an altar to THE EXISTENT ONE, that the plague may be stayed from the people.
+And David said, To buy the threshing floor of you, to build an altar to Jehovah, that the plague may be stayed from the people.

 22 And Araunah said to David, Let my lord the king take and offer up what seems good to him: here be oxen for burnt sacrifice, and threshing instruments and other instruments of the oxen for wood.